 1. Goodyear Assurance Fuel Max

 The Goodyear Assurance Fuel Max is our first choice.
 In the realm of OEM tires, the Assurance Fuel Max is an exact match to the capabilities of the Toyota Prius.
-In fact, it offers more of everything.
+In fact, this Prius tires offers more of everything.
 It has better looks, stronger traction, and a low rolling resistance tread compound to deliver magnificent fuel economy.
 It is the main reason why it is at the top of the list of best tires for Prius.

 Goodyear claims the Assurance Fuel Max is their best tire for enhanced fuel savings.
 When it comes to choosing tires for the Prius, fuel economy or low rolling resistance should be your top priority.
 Goodyear utilized a fuel-saving tread compound that saves up to 2,600-miles worth of gas over the life of four Assurance Fuel Max tires.
 That’s a bold claim, but the tire lives up to the hype.